DevratPatel/PrintQ/README.md

 # Poster Queue Management System

-A modern web application for managing poster printing queues with a beautiful glassmorphism UI.
+A modern web application for managing poster printing queues with a beautiful glassmorphism UI and advanced admin/desk features.

 ## Features

 - Real-time queue management
 - Beautiful glassmorphism UI
+- **Advanced pagination** in all panels (Admin, Desk1, Desk2) with clickable page numbers and ellipsis navigation
-- Admin panel for staff
+- Admin panel for staff with:
+  - Edit and delete jobs (with modal and confirmation)
+  - Date range filtering for analytics and job history
+  - Quick stats, analytics, and job history
+- Desk panels (Desk1, Desk2, DeskPanel) with:
+  - Paginated waiting queue and serving view
+  - Call next, complete, and delete actions
 - TV display for customers
 - Estimated wait times
 - Responsive design
+- **Queue number is shown to users after joining the queue**
+- Shared Pagination component for consistent UX
+- Smooth animations and notifications

 ## Tech Stack